 University of Louisiana at Lafayette

-Search results: 93
+Search results: 252

-- Teacher: Georgette Fiser
+- Teacher: Ashley Guidroz

 This site supports Advance Student Research Experience (SRE) Pathway Development.
 Each program/department will design ASRE Pathways that will guild students seeking to increase their exposure to SREs in their disciples.
 ASRE Pathways are Program-Based Undergraduate Research Experiences (PURE) that will track student progress as they seek, learn, and in some cases implement an SRE.
 Tracking student progress will also allow each program to assess the student's success and therefore the success of each PURE.